ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Description

-This is a collection of items -- and maybe artifacts at some point in the future -- which sprung from me thinking "hey, what if...?," writing the idea in a file, and forgetting about it (until now).
+This is a collection of items and artifacts which sprung from me thinking "hey, what if...?," writing the idea in a file, and forgetting about it (until now).

 ### Current Additions